-- Review their education records, - 2 Seek to amend inaccurate information in their records, and - 3 Provide consent for the disclosure of their records.
+- Review their education records, - 2 Seek to amend inaccurate information in their records, and - Provide consent for the disclosure of their records.

-Students (or parents or guardians, if the student is a dependent minor) are guaranteed access to their school records, with a staff member present, within 30 days from the date of the request.
+Students (or parents / guardians of a dependent minor) are guaranteed access to their school records, with a staff member present, within 30 days from the date of the request.
 Copies of all records can be requested at \$0.20 per page.